 Greetings!
 Below you will find information useful to practicing at Near East Yoga.
 If you don’t find your question listed here, feel free to post it in the comments and I will do my best to answer it. – Casey

-Here are a few basic guidelines for new practitioners to consider when deciding on the first class time?
+Here are a few basic guidelines and FAQs to consider when deciding on the first class

 On Friday mornings, I lead a group class at 7AM that is best for experienced practitioners.
 If you have a background in vinyasa yoga systems, you will be well suited to practice with the group.
 If you do not, it is best to discuss your asana experience over the phone so we can determine a good fit for you in class.

 How many times a week do I need to practice?

 To learn the method and application and receive benefit from the ashtanga yoga practice, I suggest you come a minimum of 3 times a week.
 If you practice less than this, it can be difficult to learn and remember the practice.
 The Mysore tradition calls for a Sunday through Friday practice, taking Saturdays off.
 In addition, it is traditional to take the full and new moon days off, which recur every 14 days.
 Find a balance between your life and practice, and see what amount of practice feels right for you, but always take the moon days off for rest.

 I heard that ashtanga yoga is hard and only suitable for young people… is it?